Contents

 Name: The name of the person

-Title: What is their official title.
+Title: What is their official title?

 Why they care: This is your assumption on why they care about whether the purchasing is centralized or not.

-Role in decision making: The idea is to identify which stakeholders are essential in decision making.
+Role in decision-making: The idea is to identify which stakeholders are essential in decision-making.

 You could divide that into two buckets.

 1. Consulted: These are your decision-makers.
-You need to get their agreement to move forward or get consensus in their group.
+You need to get their agreement to move forward or get a consensus in their group.

-Now it is time to call the stakeholder and present your findings.
+Now, it is time to call the stakeholder and present your findings.

 Here is what to include in the presentation.